Scheuermann’s Kyphosis; Causes, Symptoms, Treatment

 Definition

-Scheuermann’s Kyphosis, also known as Juvenile Kyphosis or Calve’s disease, is a self-limiting disorder that creates an abnormal curvature of the spine.
+Scheuermann’s , also known as Juvenile Kyphosis or Calve’s disease, is a self-limiting disorder that creates an abnormal curvature of the spine.
 This is a thoracolumbar disorder that commonly affects the adolescents during their growth phase.
-A normal spine is vertically inclined and its cylindrical shaped vertebrae are placed one above the other to keep it stable.
+A normal spine is vertically inclined and its cylindrical shaped are placed one above the other to keep it stable.
 A slight curve is present in the spine which allows it to bear the impact of the body’s movements and to absorb external shocks effectively.
 In some cases, the vertebrae may grow at a different rate relative to each other and they tend to get stacked one above the other.
 This abnormal growth spurt increases the spinal curvature and if it exceeds 45 degrees, the condition is considered as abnormal.

 Causes

-• Inherent genetic structure
+• Inherent structure

 • Direct or indirect injury caused to the spine

-• Inherent weakness in the skeletal structure
+• Inherent in the skeletal structure

-• Loss or lack of blood supply to the inter-vertebral cartilage
+• Loss or lack of blood supply to the inter-vertebral

 • Excessive bending for long hours or maintaining a poor posture for long